FFP 0010. FIREFIGHTING I.

 FFP 1612.
 FIRE BEHAVIOR AND COMBUSTION.

-This course explores the theories and fundamentals of how and why fires start, spread, and are controlled, including the chemical and physical properties of flammable materials and fire, the combustion process, and the latest in suppression and extinguishment.
+This course explores the theories and science of how and why fires start, spread, and are controlled.
+The course covers the combustion processes of materials and substances, fire dynamics, thermodynamics, and fire chemistry.

 FFP 1793.
 FIRE AND LIFE SAFETY EDUCATOR.